Patient Complaints and Assistance

 In the first instance, patients should always direct complaints to the person or organisation providing the service first.
 Most problems can be dealt with at this stage, but in some cases patients may feel more comfortable contacting someone not directly involved in the case.

-Below are a links to a range of resources that provide further help and assistance
+Below are a links to a range of resources that provide further help and assistance.

 England

-Patient Advice and Liaison Service (PALS) are found in most hospitals and offer free and confidential support in order to resolve issues informally before formal complaints are made.
+• Patient Advice and Liaison Service (PALS) are found in most hospitals and offer free and confidential support in order to resolve health-related issues informally before formal complaints are made.
 Click here to find details of your local PALS.

-Those wanting to make complaints should contact the NHS Complaints Advocacy Service who provide information on the different NHS complaints processes and help to make complaints if required.
+• Those wanting to make complaints should contact the NHS Complaints Advocacy Service who provide information on the different NHS complaints processes and help to make complaints if required.

-If complaint can't be resolved, the Parliamentary and Health Services Ombudsman may also be able to assist in the final instance.
+• If complaint can't be resolved, the Parliamentary and Health Services Ombudsman may also be able to assist in the final instance.

 Scotland

-NHS Inform is Scotland’s national health information service and provides general information on how to make a complaint to local NHS health boards as well as relevant contact details.
+• If you’re unhappy with the NHS care or treatment you’ve received, NHS Inform is Scotland’s national health information service and provides general information on how to make a complaint to local NHS health boards as well as relevant contact details.

-Furthermore, the Citizens Advice Bureau provide a free and confidential Patient Advice & Support Service (PASS) to help patients better understand their rights and responsibilities.
+• Furthermore, the Citizens Advice Bureau provide a free and confidential Patient Advice & Support Service (PASS) to help patients better understand their rights and responsibilities.

 Wales